About our Bells

 For Inscriptions, Audio Recordings, and more.

 The John David Mini Ring was bought from Matthew Higby & Co in 2015 by the Wellington Ringers.
-A Mini ring is essentially a scale model of regular tower bells, only without stays and sliders as the bells are so small, they do not need to be rung up and down each time.
-The mini ring is used for demonstrating and teaching ringing, and frequently for quarter peals too.
+A Mini ring is a scale model of regular tower bells, but without stays and sliders, as the bells are so small that they do not need to be rung up and down each time.
+The mini ring is used for demonstrating and teaching ringing, and is also frequently used for quarter peals.

-In December 2015 two additional bells were ordered from Matthew Higby to augment the ring to an eight.
-Delivery was somewhat protracted and the ring finally became an eight in September 2017.
+In December 2015, two additional bells were ordered from Matthew Higby to augment the ring to eight.
+Delivery was somewhat protracted, and the ring was finally received in September 2017.
 Generous donations made the augmentation possible, particularly one from Lian von Wantoch.
 Lian was an American diplomat based at the American Embassy in Wellington for a period.
-She is a ringer and and donated money for the bells as thanks for her ringing welcome in Wellington.
-The new second is named Harvey, after her father Harvey von Wantoch.
-The new treble is named Nathan, after the grandson of Derek and Mary Williams, who are Wellington ringers.
+She is a ringer and donated money for the bells as a thank you for her ringing welcome in Wellington.
+The new second is named Harvey, after her father, Harvey von Wantoch.
+The new treble is named Nathan, after the grandson of Derek Williams, a Wellington ringer.

-In 1982 Derek and Mary Williams bought several cardboard boxes of old handbells at an auction in Levin, NZ for NZ$1000.
+In 1982, Derek and Mary Williams purchased several cardboard boxes of old handbells at an auction in Levin, New Zealand, for NZ$ 1,000.
 There were several dozen bells, all in a poor state.
 The clapper leathers and leather handles were hardened and cracked beyond use or had disappeared altogether.
-Several clapper mechanisms were missing completely, others had springs missing and many were immovable.
+Several clapper mechanisms were missing entirely, while others had missing springs, and many were immovable.
 Some bells were cracked or of poor tone.
 It is believed the bells came from the Marycrest Convent and Catholic Girls Boarding School located at Te Horo, between Waikanae and Otaki.
-The Convent and School was run by the Sisters of the Good Shepherd.
-The Convent was founded in 1946 and the School began about 1956.
+The Sisters of the Good Shepherd ran the Convent and School.
+The Convent was founded in 1946, and the School began about 1956.
 Marycrest closed in 1980.
 However, the bells appear to be from the firm of John Warner and Sons, which ceased manufacture in 1910, well before the opening of Marycrest.
 The bells may have originally been at the Sisters of the Good Shepherd establishment at Mount Magdala, Christchurch.
-Steve McEwan, handbell foreman at the Whitechapel Foundry, noted that the bells had leather work and profiles typical of the Whitechapel Foundry around 1900.
-At this time Warners and Whitechapel co-operated and Whitechapel made bells that were marketed by Warners.
-It is likely therefore that the bells are actually from the Whitechapel Foundry.
-The bells were sent to Whitechapel in 1983 for evaluation and for a quote for the renovation work.
-For several reasons no work was done on the bells and they remained in storage at Whitechapel.
+Steve McEwan, handbell foreman at the Whitechapel Foundry, noted that the bells had leather work and profiles typical of those produced by the Whitechapel Foundry around 1900.
+At this time, Warners and Whitechapel co-operated, and Whitechapel made bells that Warners marketed.
+It is likely, therefore, that the bells are actually from the Whitechapel Foundry.
+The bells were sent to Whitechapel in 1983 for evaluation and a quote for the renovation work.
+For several reasons, no work was done on the bells, and they remained in storage at Whitechapel.

-Dear Mr Williams Thank you for your email.
-After much searching we find we do have four boxes here containing old bells.
-The boxes are marked with the name Derek Williams and the bells are covered with newspapers dated 1983.
-We have not counted the bells or looked further at their condition as yet but it would certainly seem that these bells are yours and still with us.
-We look forward to hearing from you further as to how you wish to proceed now.
+Dear Mr Williams, Thank you for your email.
+After much searching, we find we do have four boxes here containing old bells.
+The boxes are marked with the name Derek Williams, and the bells are covered with newspapers dated 1983.
+We have not counted the bells or looked further at their condition as yet, but it would certainly seem that these bells are yours and still with us.
+We look forward to hearing from you as to how you wish to proceed now.
 Kind regards, Kathryn Hughes

-It is impressive that the Foundry kept the bells stored for 30 years during which there had been no contact.
+It is impressive that the Foundry kept the bells stored for 30 years, during which there had been no contact.
 Derek and Mary arranged for 14 bells to be renovated for themselves: a diatonic 12 in 21D, with a flat 6th and a sharp treble (the sharp treble was a new casting).
-They also gave 8 bells to the Wellington Ringers for renovation to form a diatonic scale in 15C.
+They also gave eight bells to the Wellington Ringers for renovation, which was intended to form a diatonic scale in 15C.
 Subsequently, Derek and Mary visited the Whitechapel foundry to inspect the remaining bells.
 A further 6 bells were selected and given to the Wellington Ringers to extend their 8 to a diatonic 12 in C with a flat 6th and a sharp treble.
 These bells are still in the tower today.
 With two new bells added, another four bells were suitable for a 6 in 13E; these four bells were given to Gerald McIlhone.
-In 2014 Gerald ordered two new trebles to make them an 8.
-Finally, a very light 7 were identified that would make a pocket set.
-These were renovated in 2014 and a new tenor bell (C6) added to make an 8.
+In 2014, Gerald ordered two new trebles to make them an 8.
+Finally, a very light 7 was identified that would make a pocket set.
+These were renovated in 2014, and a new tenor bell (C6) was added to make an 8.
 This set is also in the possession of Derek and Mary.

 39 of the original 67 bells have been saved.
 The remainder, which were cracked or of poor tone, were sold for scrap

 There is a ring of 8 bells, cast in 1879 by John Warner & Sons, installed at St Peter's.
-They are chimed only; full circle ringing is not possible.
-The history of the bells can be found on the St Peter's web site.
+They are unringable due to the tower being too weak to support full circle ringing.
+With some remedial work to the frame and fittings, the smallest four bells could be rung full circle again before a complete restoration takes place in the future.